osefatul/angular/README.md

 Before we describe what RxJs is doing, go through a simple introduction of [Reactive Programming](./docs/README.md)
 - RxJS (Reactive Extensions Library for JavaScript) is a useful library for reactive programming.
 The RxJS documentation uses this definition:
-- Note: RxJS is a library for reactive programming using Observables, to make it easier to compose asynchronous or callback-based code
 - Reactive programming is an event-based paradigm that allows us to run asynchronous sequences of events as soon as data is pushed to a consumer.
+- Note: RxJS is a library for reactive programming using Observables, to make it easier to compose asynchronous or callback-based code.
+- RxJs provides us single API to deal with the data that are coming from multiple sources over time.
+The data that is continuously coming to your application is often called data streams.

+### Stream of Data:
+- Synchronous data.
+- Asynchronous data.
+- Getting data from the server as HTTP calls.
+- DOM events.
+- Functions with return value.

 ### Difference between Promise vs Observable
 - A Promise emits a single event when an async activity finishes or fails.